Help for Heroes

-Help for Heroes (H4H) is a British charity which provides lifelong recovery support to British Armed Forces service personnel who have been wounded or injured in the line of duty, and to their families, originally only since 11 September 2001, though this restriction was subsequently removed.
-The charity has supported more than 25,000 individuals since 2007, through its physical, psychological, financial, sports, fellowship, and welfare support services.
-It was founded in 2007 by Bryn Parry and his wife Emma, after they visited soldiers at Selly Oak Hospital in Birmingham.
+Help for Heroes is a British charity which supports members of the British Armed Forces community with their physical and mental health, as well as their financial, social and welfare needs.
+The charity was founded in 2007 by Bryn and Emma Parry after they visited soldiers at Selly Oak Hospital in Birmingham.
+The charity now supports all veterans, serving personnel, those who have served alongside the UK military, and their families.

-H4H has attracted high-profile trustees and patrons, and has the support of the Ministry of Defence.
-It has also attracted support from national newspapers in the United Kingdom, such as The Sun and The Sunday Times who made H4H one of the beneficiaries of their Christmas appeal in 2007, raising £674,000 for the charity.
+Help for Heroes has supported more than 28,500 individuals since 2007 through its physical, psychological, financial, educational, sports, fellowship, and welfare support services.
+The charity's work is almost entirely funded by public donations.

 History

-Help for Heroes was co-founded by Bryn Parry and his wife Emma Parry, and launched in October 2007 after a meeting with General Sir Richard Dannatt, Chief of the General Staff, the then professional head of the British Army.
-Bryn had served with the Royal Green Jackets for ten years, before leaving to become a cartoonist.
-The couple visited Selly Oak Hospital, where they met injured servicemen and women, in July 2007, and decided they needed to do something to help.
-Bryn and Emma Parry were both invested with the OBE in the 2010 Queen's Birthday Honours for their services to charity on 25 November 2010.
+Help for Heroes was co-founded by husband and wife, Bryn and Emma Parry, in October 2007 after a meeting with General Sir Richard Dannatt, Chief of the General Staff, the then professional head of the British Army.
+Bryn had served with the Royal Green Jackets for 10 years, before leaving to become a cartoonist.
+The couple visited Selly Oak Hospital in July 2007, where they met servicemen and women who had been injured in the wars in Iraq and Afghanistan.
+They decided they needed to do something to help.

+Initially the couple wanted to raise funds for a dedicated swimming pool for injured veterans at Headley Court Defence Medical Rehabilitation Centre in Surrey.
+However, within two months they had raised over £2 million, and the charity expanded to support more veterans with their recovery.
+They also attracted support from national newspapers in the United Kingdom, such as The Sun and The Sunday Times who made the charity one of the beneficiaries of their Christmas appeal in 2007, raising more than £600,000.
+Bryn and Emma Parry were both appointed OBEs in the Queen's Birthday Honours for their services to charity on 25 November 2010, and Bryn was awarded the CBE in February 2023.

-In May 2013, Help for Heroes hit the headlines when British soldier Lee Rigby was murdered in Woolwich, London.
-Rigby had been wearing a Help for Heroes hooded sweatshirt when he was horrifically killed by repeated machete wounds from an Islamic fundamentalist, and the charity received over £600,000 in donations in the week following the attack.
+In May 2013, Help for Heroes experienced a sharp rise in donations following the murder of Fusilier Lee Rigby in Woolwich, London.
+Rigby had been wearing a Help for Heroes sweatshirt when he was attacked.
+The charity received over £600,000 in donations in the week following his death.

 In November 2016, Melanie Waters, former chief executive of The Poppy Factory, became the chief executive of the charity when Bryn Parry stood down after nine years in charge.